-When you set up an incline bench at a 45°-50° angle it automatically puts your chest at an angle, that targets the upper chest more.
-So when you do incline bench press with barbell or dumbbells, in both the case, the upper chest is the main focus.
+When you set up an incline bench at a 45°-50° angle, it automatically puts your chest at an angle that targets the upper chest more.
+So when you do an incline bench press with a barbell or dumbbells, in both cases, the upper chest is the main focus.

 1. Decline Push Ups